Online security FAQ

 Your web browser encrypts data while it's being transmitted.
 However, some browsers can store information in memory (cache) after it's been sent.
 To ensure your Personal Information is protected, clear your cache after every visit to a secure site.

 Can anyone else access my account information over the Internet?

-ATB Online client access requires you to enter your username and a password that should only be known to you.
+ATB Personal client access requires you to enter your username and a password that should only be known to you.
 Unless your password has been stolen or given away, you are the only one who can access your account information.

-Once you have signed in to ATB Online you have begun an "active session."
+Once you have signed in to ATB Personal you have begun an "active session."
 If you walk away during the course of an active session, someone else can use your computer to perform transactions involving your accounts.

 Are my email transmissions secure?